happycollision/respondr/README.md

 ## Release History

+0.2.1: Attempt to fix a bug where picturefill wasn't being called.
+This was possibly due to some kind of race condition.
+Also adds some custom errors.
 0.2.0: Add options for a callback and to automatically call `picturefill()`.
 0.1.0: Initial release with minimal feature set.